TasneemZh/Keeper-App/README.md

 - Installing the required NPM packages in *package.JSON* by typing `npm i`

-  NOTE: You won’t need to do the second bulleted step if *node_modules* directory wasn’t in the *gitignore* file.
+  NOTE: You won’t need to do the second bulleted step if *node_modules* directory wasn’t in the *gitignore* file

 - Running the website by typing `npm start`